There are several types of beetles in Massachusetts, one of the states in the United States, and other invertebrates are found therein too.

 The larvae feed on other insects, such as caterpillars, while adults feed on nectar.
 They are often seen hovering over flowers and may be mistaken for bees.

-Proceeding the flower scarab beetle’s larval stage consists of white grubs which live underground.
-They feed on decaying organic matter or insect eggs that have fallen to the ground.
+They feed on decaying organic matter or insect eggs falling to the ground.

 40. Bicolored Flower Longhorn Beetle